Best Swimming Pools in Iceland

 7. Akureyri Swimming Pool

 This is a very fun swimming pool with 2 great water slides, located in the town of Akureyri, the capital of the North.
-The pool is ideal for bringing children along that can play in the slides whilst the grown-ups sit by in a hot jacuzzi.
-There are in fact two outside pools and a third indoor one, an additional splashpool, a steam bath, and sauna.
-Water temperatures range from 27° to 42°C in the warmest tub.
+The pool is ideal for bringing children along who can play in the slides whilst the grown-ups sit by in a hot jacuzzi.
+There are, in fact, two outside pools and a third indoor one, an additional splash pool, a steam bath, and a sauna.
+Water temperatures range from 27 °C to 42°C in the warmest tub.

 The area also features a family play area that's open in the summertime.
-This includes golf, peddle cars and a playground.
+This includes golf, pedal cars, and a playground.
 In short, the area has something for all.

 6. Alftaneslaug